abourdon/powerapi-akka/README.md

 ).foreach(PowerAPI.startEnergyModule(_))
 ```

-2. Request to PowerAPI system the CPU energy spent by the 123 process, every 500 milliseconds:
+2. Request to PowerAPI the CPU energy spent by the 123 process, every 500 milliseconds:

 ``` scala
 PowerAPI.startMonitoring(